-With the Covid lockdown and riding banned for the duration here on the Isle of Man, I decided to service the Triumph Bobber myself.
-A quick search for the appropriate engine oil and it quickly dawned on me that things had moved on considerably since I last purchased a can of Castrol when I had my old pre-unit Triumph.
+With the Covid lockdown and riding for pleasure banned for the duration here on the Isle of Man, I decided to service the Triumph Bobber myself.
+A quick search for the best motorcycle oil and it quickly dawned on me that things had moved on considerably since I last purchased a can of Castrol when I had my old pre-unit Triumph.

 As I can’t be the only old biker (or novice biker for that matter) who’s more than a little lost looking at all the countless engine oil options, an idea for an article formulated and what follows is from Jamie, my go to guy for all things technical.